How to build a killer B2B editorial calendar [steps included]

 We’ve created the following guide to help you organize and create your content.
 From finding an editorial calendar template to curating the best B2B copywriting you’ve done yet, here’s how to build a B2B editorial calendar.

-An editorial calendar is a tool that publishers, businesses, bloggers, and team members use for their content.
-The calendar outlines the creation, publication, and promotion of content throughout different platforms.
+An editorial calendar is a tool that publishers, businesses, bloggers and team members use for planning and scheduling their content.
+The calendar outlines the creation, publication and promotion of content throughout different platforms.

 The terms editorial calendars and content calendars may be used interchangeably, but they represent different aspects of your team’s marketing process.

 The two don’t have to be mutually exclusive, though.
-You can weave elements of your content calendar into your editorial calendar by adding more detail.
+You can weave elements of your content calendar into your editorial calendar by adding more details.

 This way, you can combine the big picture with your day-to-day details.
-Our guide will incorporate elements of a content calendar into your editorial calendar for a more comprehensive way to build your content.
+Our guide will incorporate elements of a content calendar into your editorial calendar for more comprehensive planning.

 Before you get started creating your editorial calendar, take a step back to look at the big picture.
 Think about the goals you’re trying to achieve with your content and the philosophy behind these goals.